tenjin/tenjin-android-sdk/README.md

 - `optInParams()` will only send device-related parameters that are specified. `optOutParams()` will send all device-related parameters except ones that are specified.

-- Please note that we require the following parameters to properly track devices in Tenjin's system.
-If one of these mandatory parameters is missing the event will not be processed or recorded.
+- Please note that we require the following parameter to properly track devices in Tenjin's system.
+If the mandatory parameter is missing the event will not be processed or recorded.

-  - `ip_address`
   - `advertising_id`

 - If you are targeting IMEI and/or OAID Ad Networks, these params are required: